IKEA Monkey

 “They’re showing that he’s really happy but I don’t think that’s the actual picture of what’s happening,” she said.
 “I don’t see him adjusting that easily and he’s very fragile in the sense that emotionally he needs someone he’s used to.”

-On December 16th, Nakhuda filed a lawsuit against the Story Book Farm claiming that animal control had no right to do so and that the sanctuary is exploiting the monkey.
-In an interview with the local radio station 680 News, Nakhuda’s lawyer stated:
+On December 16th, Nakhuda filed a lawsuit against the Story Book Farm claiming that animal control had no right to seize Darwin and that the sanctuary was trying to exploit her pet animal's viral fame.
+In an interview with the local radio station 680 News, Nakhuda’s attorney stated:

 “Now they’re prominently displaying Darwin on the front of their homepage … and they’re using [their] Facebook pages to raise donations,” said Nakhuda’s lawyer Ted Charney.
 “In the meantime, my client has not had any access to see her pet.”